Meena (1993 TV series)

 Meena is a pan-South Asian children's animated television series created by UNICEF.
-It has been broadcast in English, Bengali, Hindi, Nepali, Urdu, Odia and Dari languages and first aired on television in 1993 on Bangladesh Television.
+It has been watched by millions, broadcast in Bengali, English, Hindi, Nepali, Urdu, Odia and Dari languages and first aired on television in 1993 on Bangladesh Television.
 It has since been broadcast on state television in seven SAARC countries, including DD National in India.
-Ram Mohan, a famous Indian cartoonist, is the creator of the titular character Meena while UNICEF's Neill McKee was the series creator.
+Ram Mohan, a famous Indian cartoonist, as well as Mostafa Monowar from Bangladesh, are the animators of the titular character Meena while UNICEF's Rachel Carnegie and Neill McKee were the series creators.

 Objective

 The cartoon series and multimedia initiative produced with the support of UNICEF and its donors as part of a program to raise awareness against various social inequalities in South Asian countries and to educate children, parents, and community leaders.
 Awareness created through Meena cartoons includes stopping child marriages, encouraging the construction and use of hygienic toilets, sending girls to school, giving more importance to education than marriage of young girls, stopping dowry, equal nutrition and opportunities for boys and girls.
 Meena Day is still celebrated today on 24 September every year in some countries of South Asia.